danbuara/VAS/readme.md

 Credits & thanks:
 Kronzky - For his string function library

-SaMatra - For help with UI Resources and Russian Translation

-Dslyecxi - For his Paper doll giving insight on how to detect item types.
+SaMatra - For help with UI Resources and Russian Translation Dslyecxi - For his Paper doll giving insight on how to detect item types.

-Tyrghen on Armaholic - For giving me the tip about CfgFunctions

-naong - For his code tweaks to the Load / Save display.
+Tyrghen on Armaholic - For giving me the tip about CfgFunctions naong - For his code tweaks to the Load / Save display.

-Coding from armaholic - Translation of VAS from English->German

-El nabot from Armaholic - Translation of VAS from English->French

-czesiek77 from Armaholic - Translation of VAS from English->Polish

-Ficc from BIS Forums - Translation of VAS from English->Portuguese

-ramius86 on BIS Forums - Translation of VAS from English->Italian

-RabsRincon on Armaholic - Translation of VAS from English->Spanish

-Bakarda on BIS/Armaholic - Translation of VAS from English->Czech

-MemphisBelle on BIS Forums - Translation Tweaks for German to fit.
+Coding from armaholic - Translation of VAS from English->German El nabot from Armaholic - Translation of VAS from English->French czesiek77 from Armaholic - Translation of VAS from English->Polish Ficc from BIS Forums - Translation of VAS from English->Portuguese ramius86 on BIS Forums - Translation of VAS from English->Italian RabsRincon on Armaholic - Translation of VAS from English->Spanish Bakarda on BIS/Armaholic - Translation of VAS from English->Czech MemphisBelle on BIS Forums - Translation Tweaks for German to fit.
 Robalo on BIS Forums - Giving code changes to help support new compatibleItems class structure.

+(The list goes on but I lost track and I apologize).